Laboratoire-de-Chemoinformatique/ChemographyKit/docs/index.rst

 **Mapping high-dimensional biology & chemistry into intuitive, navigable spaces with Generative Topographic Mapping (GTM).**

-GTMKit is a comprehensive Python library for exploring chemical space and high-dimensional data using **Generative Topographic Mapping (GTM)**.
+ChemographyKit is a comprehensive Python library for exploring chemical space and high-dimensional data using **Generative Topographic Mapping (GTM)**.
 GTM is a probabilistic dimensionality reduction technique that creates non-linear mappings from high-dimensional data spaces to interpretable low-dimensional latent spaces using a generative model with radial basis functions.

 This is a **PyTorch-based** implementation of the GTM algorithm that runs on **GPU**, and includes functions for building landscapes and GTM-specific metrics.